Brand Definition, Naming and Corporate Identity

 Following extensive research amongst existing hotel guests, we defined a set of shared attributes and values for the Group as well as a platform brand idea based on an apparent paradox: ‘prestige’ + ‘homely’.
 Prestigious places are rarely homely, just as homely places are rarely prestigious.
 The creative energy released by the marriage of these two apparently conflicting values produced a simple yet powerful call to arms for the management team and employees alike.

 ‘Collection’ was coined as a softer moniker than ‘Group’, one that carried brand-appropriate connotations of art, fashion and good taste.
 On this basis, we collaborated with Pentagram Design to develop a subtle and elegant brand identity for the new brand.
-In recent years, our regular partner &SMITH have been tasked with responsibility for the brand’s visual management and design, applications of are shown below.

 Today, under the careful curation of CEO Chris Cowdray, Dorchester Collection has added four more luxury five star hotels to its portfolio, each one a worthy introduction to a rare collection of icons.